ckrueger2/mesa_pwas/README.md

 ```

 ### Running 00pwas_wrapper.sh script
-Running the 00pwas_wrapper_parallel.sh will execute scripts 4 and 5, which included running S-PrediXcan with the TOPMed MESA models and plotting the manhattan plot *for all 4 populations and models simultaneously*
+Running 00pwas_wrapper_parallel.sh will execute scripts 4 and 5, which included running S-PrediXcan with the TOPMed MESA models and plotting the manhattan plot *for all 4 populations and models simultaneously*

 - A log file will be produced for each pop_model_data combination
      - Check for unusual % SNPs used, errors, or other messages that may impact data